-Grab some food in Lee Vining before heading back south to June Lake.
-Rent a > stand-up paddleboard or kayak right on the beach, then spend the rest of the > afternoon relaxing in the soft sand.
+Post-paddle; grab some food in Lee Vining before heading back south.
+June Lake is your next stop for more lakeside fun.
+Rent a stand-up paddleboard or kayak right on the beach.
+Or just spend the rest of the afternoon relaxing on the shore and enjoying the California sunshine.

 DAY 3 – Convict Lake & Hot Creek

 Head just south of town to the beautiful Convict Lake, where you can rent a pontoon boat from the marina.
 On the water, you’ll feel like you are truly getting away from it all.
 Many visitors have even been thrilled to spot eagles and black bears during their boating adventures.

 Convict Lake is another favorite Eastern Sierra fishing spot.
 If you got hooked on Eastern Sierra fishing (pun intended) during a guided fishing trip earlier in the week, you can put your newfound skills to use here too.